MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDevice.md

 Since the device resource supports extensions, you can also use the GET operation to get custom properties and extension data in a device instance.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDevice](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDevice?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)